alb-i986/BootstraPHPed/README.md

 =============

 A general purpose extendable PHP application running on top of Bootstrap (and jQuery).
 It can be used as a base for creating a cool Bootstrapped dynamic web site.
+At the moment, you can't do much without knowing PHP, but the aim is to make it a light-weight Bootstrapped CMS.

 FEATURES
  - 2 layouts available for every page: one-column or two-column, with a sidemenu